sweeneychris/TheiaSfM/docs/source/sfm.rst

   reprojection error of any observation is greater than this value then we can consider the triangluation unsuccessful.

+.. member:: LossFunctionType ReconstructionEstimatorOptions::bundle_adjustment_loss_function_type

+  DEFAULT: ``LossFunctionType::TRIVIAL``

+  A `robust cost function
+  <http://ceres-solver.org/nnls_modeling.html#instances>`_ may be used during
+  bundle adjustment to increase robustness to noise and outliers during optimization.

+.. member:: double ReconstructionEstimatorOptions::bundle_adjustment_robust_loss_width

+  DEFAULT: ``10.0``

+  If a robust cost function is used, this is the value of the reprojection error at which robustness begins.

 .. member:: int ReconstructorEstimatorOptions::min_cameras_for_iterative_solver

   DEFAULT: ``1000``